stepchowfun/toast/README.md

 OPTIONS:
     -c, --config-file <PATH>
-            Sets the path of the config file (default: depends on the OS)
+            Sets the path of the config file

     -f, --file <PATH>
-            Sets the path to the bakefile (default: bake.yml)
+            Sets the path to the bakefile

     -h, --help
             Prints help information

         --read-local-cache <BOOL>
-            Sets whether local cache reading is enabled (default: true)
+            Sets whether local cache reading is enabled

         --read-remote-cache <BOOL>
-            Sets whether remote cache reading is enabled (default: false)
+            Sets whether remote cache reading is enabled

     -r, --repo <REPO>
-            Sets the Docker repository (default: bake)
+            Sets the Docker repository

     -s, --shell
             Drops you into a shell after the tasks are complete